 Summing up

 Knowing when each airline opens up its calendar for bookings is handy.
-Though it’s never guaranteed, you’ll sometimes get first dibs at freshly-released reward seats.
-Remember, reward availability is based on the program you want to use points with, not the airline you want to fly.
+Though it’s never guaranteed, you’ll have a better chance at getting first dibs on reward seats.
+Remember to check with the program you want to use points with, not the airline you want to fly.

-When do frequent flyer programs release reward seats for booking? was last modified: August 23rd, 2023 by Brandon Loo
+When do frequent flyer programs release reward seats? was last modified: August 29th, 2024 by Brandon Loo